Modsofthenation/CITS3403-Project-2/README.md

   * Style - look and feel, usability 15%
   * Content - coherence, effectiveness 15%
   * Bonus marks - 5% per element

+## Running the App
+The application requires that node be installed and is also dependent on the following npm packages:
+ * express
+ * mongoose
+ * @google/maps
+ * passport
+ * passport-local
+ * passport-local-mongoose
+ * express-session
+With all these dependencies installed all you have to do is run the command 'npm start' from within the project's root directory.